storm-platform/storm-execution-reana/README.rst

 ..
     Copyright (C) 2021 Storm Project.

-    reprozip-proxy is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.
+    storm-reprozip is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.

 ================
- reprozip-proxy
+ storm-reprozip
 ================

 .. image:: https://github.com/storm-platform/reprozip-proxy/workflows/CI/badge.svg